-The position of chief justice brought added advantages for Raisi as he now sat on the Supreme National Security Council (SNSC) as well as the Supreme Economic Coordination Council (SECC).
-Both positions enhanced his resume as prior to 2019, Raisi had never served on either.
+The position of chief justice brought added advantages for Raisi as he assumed a position on the Supreme National Security Council (SNSC) as well as the Supreme Economic Coordination Council (SECC).
+Both positions enhanced his resume as prior to 2019, Raisi had served on neither.
 The SNSC gave him firsthand experience in national security policymaking and the SECC has grown into an important political body, which, at times, has circumvented Iran's legislative chamber.
-He also courted members of the broader Axis of Resistance-for example, calling Ismail Haniyeh, the head of Hamas political bureau, in April 2020 and making a high-profile trip to Iraq.
-Raisi played a leading role in mobilizing Iran's legal response to the strike which killed former IRGC-Quds Force Commander Qassem Soleimani in January 2020, and was prominently pictured at Khamenei's side at the late commander's funeral.
-The optics spoke volumes.
+He also courted members of the broader Axis of Resistance-for example, calling Ismail Haniyeh, the head of Hamas' political bureau, in April 2020 and making a high-profile trip to Iraq.
+Raisi played a leading role in mobilizing Iran's legal response to the strike which killed former IRGC-Quds Force Commander Qassem Soleimani in January 2020 and was prominently pictured at Khamenei's side at the late commander's funeral.